 Since we launched in October 2020, Our World Our Impact has reached over 2,000,000 people.

-Join us from summer 2021 for more exciting climate change events and sustainability activities, including:
+Join us as we continue to bring more exciting climate change events and sustainability activities, including:

 - School Engagement